ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/redis.md

 - queries with key equals or in filtering will be optimized to multi keys lookup from Redis.
 If queries without filtering key full table scan will happen which is a heavy operation.

+[Named collections](/docs/en/operations/named-collections.md) are not supported for `redis` table function at the moment.

 **Returned Value**